edwardguo64/ece385-final-project/README.md

 Please cite this github repository if you decide to use this as reference for UIUC's ECE 385 final project.
 Not doing so would violate academic integrity.

+All the SystemVerilog modules are included in the Tetris folder, and the C files are included in ./Tetris/software/tetris_app.

 ## Table of Contents

 1. [Introduction](#introduction)